Repertoi-e/light-std/README.md

 Strings in this library support unicode (UTF-8) and aren't null-terminated.

-'str.Count' tells you the number of bytes stored in the string.
-To get the number of code points call 'string_length(str)'.
+`str.Count` tells you the number of bytes stored in the string.
+To get the number of code points call `string_length(str)`.
 The number of code points is smaller or equal to the number of bytes, because a certain code point can be encoded in up to 4 bytes.